 CACHE became part of NCFE in 2015.

-You do not need to be working to enrol onto this course as this is a knowledge only qualification.
+You do not need to be working to enrol on this course.

 It's not a problem.
 We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.